 Bitcoin SV means 'Satoshi's Vision', although the original 'Satoshi Nakamoto' is not associated with the project.
 Bitcoin SV is a modified version of the Original Bitcoin, the world's first decentralized cryptocurrency.
 Cryptocurrency is a medium of exchange backed by cryptography.
 A decentralized cryptocurrency keeps track of all transactions by all addresses on a peer-to-peer shared record.
-The main innovation of Bitcoin is the Blockchain, which breaks up the record of transactions into blocks, each one crypographically connected to the previous.
+The main innovation of Bitcoin is the Blockchain, which breaks up the record of transactions into blocks, each one cryppographically connected to the previous.
+Bitcoin SV increases block size from 1 megabyte to 128 megabytes.
 Bitcoin SV is traded on bitni.com.

 Blockchain based cryptocurrencies like Bitcoin SV work by grouping transactions together in data blocks, then linking the blocks cryptographically.
 The blocks on Bitcoin SV are larger than other variants of Bitcoin to fit more transactions.
 The chain of blocks is stored across a decentralized network of nodes, and distributed as peer-to-peer shared files.
 Quantities of Bitcoin SV are stored at addresses, cryptographic sequences paired with a private key used to spend the amount at the address.
 The user's wallet keeps track of all their Bitcoin SV addresses and adds up the balance.